michaelpanco/roohub_backend/readme.md

  - git clone `git@github.com:michaelpanco/roohub_backend.git`
  - go to the folder, and run `composer install`
  - copy .env.sample content and create a .env file
- - change all the database params corresponds to your database credentials from your .env file
+ - change all the database params corresponds to your database credentials to your .env file

  ## Database Data